353words/cpu_cache/README.md

 Listing 7 shows the new implementation of `Image`, the only change is on line 03 which makes it a byte slice.

 Go allocates the full size of any array automatically.
-To be fair we'll also change the benchmark code to allocate images in the initialization of `users`.
+To be fair let's change the benchmark code to allocate memory for the icons in the initialization of `users`.

 **Listing 9: New Initialization**